Compact moduli of K3 surfaces: -families

-To prove the second statement, it suffices to show that the action of regluing on periods is described by the isomorphism $H^0(\mathcal{G})\to \widetilde{\Lambda}$.
+For the second statement, it suffices to show that the action of regluing on periods is described by the isomorphism $H^0(\mathcal{G})\to \widetilde{\Lambda}$.
 By Construction \ref{iii-unwind}, regluing $D_{ij}$ or moving the blow-up point of $E_{ijk}$ by $c\in \C^*$ can be computed by gluing in $V_i$ as the last component.
-The action is This exactly corresponds to the first chain map $\mathcal{P}_0\to \widetilde{\mathcal{G}}_0$ in Theorem \ref{glue-period}.
-The proposition follows. \end{proof}
+The action is